 The first in a series of blog posts that will highlight key results of a first-ever survey of senior execs and quality leaders on the role of quality in organizations today and in the future.

 There is a growing change in the way organization view the role of quality, according a new survey that ETQ and Salloway & Associates recently completed.
-Whether driven by growing global competition, a dynamic regulatory and compliance environment, or market and internal forces, companies today view quality as a strategic business initiative and less of a perfunctory obligation.
+Whether driven by growing global competition, a dynamic regulatory and compliance environment, or market and internal forces, companies today view this as a strategic business initiative and less of a perfunctory obligation.

-We surveyed 300 C-level executives, quality and IT leaders to gather their input on the role of quality in their organizations today and how that role may evolve in the future.
-Survey participants came from the life sciences, food and beverage and manufacturing industries and offered their views on how their organizations are committing to quality now and in the near future.
+We surveyed 300 C-level executives and IT leaders to gather their input on the role of quality in their organizations today and how that role may evolve in the future.
+Survey participants came from the life sciences, food and beverage and manufacturing industries and offered their views on how their organizations are committing to this initiative now and in the near future.
 (Note: This survey was conducted in early 2020, before the Coronavirus pandemic.
 Undoubtedly, current events may alter some answers now, but we believe the underlying ideas are still directionally valid.
-In the early stages of the pandemic, ETQ undertook a smaller, more focused work survey of quality professionals to specifically gauge the impact of COVID-19 on their work processes.
+In the early stages of the pandemic, ETQ undertook a smaller, more focused work survey of professionals to specifically gauge the impact of COVID-19 on their work processes.
 We will post about those results soon.)

 On average, our 300 survey respondents see a 23% return on quality investments.
 So, it is no surprise that 66% say they are committing more seriously to quality as a strategic business initiative — not just an operational compliance issue.